-The new digitally evolving world has created economic and technological shifts that have fundamentally changed how customer behaviour.
-Customer expectation in the digital economy has changed, and businesses must evolve and adapt to this new expectation to connect and sell to customers.
+The new digitally evolving world has created economic and technological shifts that have fundamentally changed how customers behave.
+Customer expectation in the digital economy has changed, and businesses must evolve and adapt to this new marketing strategy to connect and sell to customers.

 CHOICE OF USE OVER OWNERSHIP

 The past decade has seen a dramatic shift in customer mindset from ownership to “usership”.
 People are not as interested in filling their homes with physical goods anymore.
 They do not want to deal with upfront costs, the hassles of storage and maintenance and the frustration of obsolescence.
 People are owning less but using more and more services.